awsdocs/aws-private-ca-user-guide/doc_source/UsingTemplates.md

 \* CRL distribution points are included in the template only if the CA is configured with CRL generation enabled\.

-### CodeSigningCertificate\_CSRPassthrough/V1 definition<a name="CodeSigningCertificate_CSRPassthrough-V1"></a>
+#### CodeSigningCertificate\_CSRPassthrough/V1 definition<a name="CodeSigningCertificate_CSRPassthrough-V1"></a>

-This template is identical to the `CodeSigningCertificate` template with one difference: In this template, ACM Private CA passes additional extensions from the certificate signing request \(CSR\) into the certificate if the extensions are not specified in the template\.
+This template is identical to the `CodeSigningCertificate` template with one difference: In this template, AWS Private CA passes additional extensions from the certificate signing request \(CSR\) into the certificate if the extensions are not specified in the template\.
 Extensions specified in the template always override extensions in the CSR\.

 **CodeSigningCertificate\_CSRPassthrough/V1**